quic/sense/README.md

 The estimated calorie estimates are roughly in the range produced by wearable devices, though they have not been verified in terms of accuracy.
 From our experiments, our estimates correlate well with the workout intensity (intense workouts burn more calories) so, regardless of the absolute accuracy, it should be fair to use this metric to compare one workout to another.

-### Transfer learning: train your own custom classifier
+### Transfer learning: build your own demo

+This repo implements scripts that can be used to finetune and evaluate one of our pretrained models on your specific data.

 #### 1. Training